csun-comp587-s20/assign1/README.md

 While this has its uses, it's a little annoying, because we often want to be in sync with the original repository.

 To keep things in sync, we will take advantage of a `git` feature known as [remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
 For our purposes, a _remote_ is a glorified URL pointing to a remotely-accessible `git` repository somewhere.
+To do this you need to change directory.
+For example:
+cd assign1

 If you type the following command:

 ```console